openebs/mayastor-docs/quickstart/deploy-mayastor.md

 ## Overview

-In this Quickstart guide we demonstrate deploying Mayastor by using the Kubernetes manifest files provided within the `deploy`folder of the [Mayastor project's GitHub repository](https://github.com/openebs/Mayastor).
+In this Quickstart guide we demonstrate deploying Mayastor by using the Kubernetes manifest files provided under multiple repositories(for [Control Plane](https://github.com/openebs/mayastor-control-plane), [Data Plane](https://github.com/openebs/mayastor) and [API](https://github.com/openebs/mayastor-api) components) under the OpenEBS project.
 The repository is configured for the GitFlow release pattern, wherein the master branch contains official releases.
 By extension, the head of the master branch represents the latest official release.

 The steps and commands which follow are intended only for use with, and tested against, the latest release.
 Earlier releases or development versions may require a modified or different installation process.